-As one of the largest public sector bodies in Scotland and the second largest police service in the UK, a dynamic, efficient and effective procurement service is essential to meeting the demands of modernisation and delivery.
-The nature of our organisation requires that our people are fully supported at all times with the provision of facilities, equipment and services in order to carry out their duties effectively.
+As one of the largest public sector bodies in Scotland and the second largest police service in the UK, a dynamic, efficient, and effective procurement service is essential to meeting the demands of modernisation and delivery.
+The nature of our organisation requires that our people are fully supported at all times with the provision of facilities, equipment, and services in order to carry out their duties effectively.

 The continuing financial climate has presented significant budgetary pressures both in Police Scotland and across the wider public sector.
-Therefore it is imperative that we utilise our available financial resources to ensure we deliver a policing service with the core responsibility of keeping people safe which operates on a sound financial footing and provides value for money.
+Therefore, it is imperative that we utilise our available financial resources to ensure we deliver a policing service that will deliver our vision 2030 whilst operating on a sound financial footing and provides value for money to the public.

-In this procurement strategy we set out how we intend to undertake procurement to meet those core responsibilities whilst acknowledging the challenging environment in the world today.
+In this procurement strategy we set out how we intend to undertake procurement to meet our core responsibilities whilst acknowledging the challenging environment in the world today.